-To ensure students learn and demonstrate these expectations, (commonly referred to as P.R.I.D.E.), staff will do the following:
+To ensure students learn and demonstrate these expectations, (commonly referred to as T.I.G.E.R.S.), staff will do the following:

-- Teach and encourage students to follow P.R.I.D.E. - Coach students with respect and a positive supportive tone. - Actively engage all students during instruction. - Look for students using P.R.I.D.E. behaviors and provide positive, immediate, and explicit feedback.
+- Teach and encourage students to follow T.I.G.E.R.S. - Use common language from the social and emotional curriculum

+- Coach students with respect and a positive supportive tone. - Actively engage all students during instruction. - Look for students using T.I.G.E.R.S. behaviors and provide positive, immediate, and explicit feedback.